 7:00pm Community Shabbat- A dynamic worship service designed to engage our entire community.

 All services will include an opportunity to say Mi Shebeirach and Mourner's Kaddish.

 The last Friday of the month there will be a Community Shabbat Dinner at 6pm open to congregants of every age.

 The 2nd Friday of the month from 6:15 to 6:45pm will be our Bereavement Service, starting on October 11th.

 The 3rd Friday of the month from 6:15 to 6:45pm will be our Service of Comfort and Healing, starting on October 18th.

 Martin Luther King Shabbat

-All Shabbat mornings, Congregational Shabbat, and Festival services.
+All Shabbat mornings, Community Shabbat, and Festival services.

 **We want to hear from you about worship at Temple Beth El!
 Particularly now, in this time of changing service times and evolving worship style, it is critical that we hear from you.
 We have created a special email address in order to collect all of your wisdom: email@example.com.
 When you write to firstname.lastname@example.org, tell us what your experience of worship at TBE has been.
 Think about everything from parking lot to preneg, prayer book to power points – each moment of Shabbat at the synagogue is part of your holistic worship experience.
 Rather than simply telling us what you love and hate, try to evaluate whether or not a particular service helped you to pray, both individually and communally.